Accounts

 Controller: We act as a data controller for the client information we collect from you when you order products and services from us.
 This personal data includes details such as names and contact information.

-Processor: We act as the data processor and you are the controller of data that is uploaded to your hosting account or server, as we store this data on your behalf.
+Processor: Upon concluding a written contract to act as the Processor, we act as the data processor and you are the controller of data that is uploaded to your hosting account or server.

-Your website may capture the personal information of your clients e.g. placing orders, email or newsletter subscriptions, processing payment or online bookings.
-You control this data and how it gets collected and used, and Afrihost processes this data by storing it on our servers.
+If your website captures the personal information of your clients e.g. placing orders, email or newsletter subscriptions, processing payment or online bookings, you must notify us and enter into a written contract for us to act as a Processor.
+If the contract is concluded, you will control this data and how it gets collected and used, and Afrihost will process the data by storing it on our servers.

 Read our Privacy Policy (section 4) to find out what information we collect.